-Paris is one of the world's great destinations, and there are as many places to stay as there are varieties of French cheese!
-This guide is designed to help you identify your needs so that you make the best choice for yourself.
+Paris is one of the world’s great destinations, and there are as many places to stay as there are varieties of cheese!
+This guide is designed for help you identify your needs so that you make the best choice for yourself.

 ASK YOURSELF THESE QUESTIONS: